fabacab/wp-pgp-encrypted-emails/readme.txt

 Each of your site's users can supply their own, personal public key and/or X.509 S/MIME certificate for their own email address to have WordPress automatically encrypt any email destined for them.
 (They merely need to update their user profile.)
 They can choose which encryption method to use.
 Once set up, all future emails WordPress sends to that user will be encrypted using the standards-based OpenPGP or S/MIME technologies.

 The PGP-encrypted emails can be decrypted by any OpenPGP-compatible mail client, such as [MacGPG](https://gpgtools.org/), [GPG4Win](https://www.gpg4win.org/), or [Enigmail](https://www.enigmail.net/).
-For more information on reading encrypted emails, generating keys, and other uses for OpenPGP-compatible encrpytion, consult any (or all!) of the following guides:
+For more information on reading encrypted emails, generating keys, and other uses for OpenPGP-compatible encryption, consult any (or all!) of the following guides:

 * [The Electronic Frontier Foundation's Surveillance Self-Defense guide to PGP](https://ssd.eff.org/en/module/introduction-public-key-cryptography-and-pgp)
 * [RiseUp.net's OpenPGP best practices guide](https://help.riseup.net/en/gpg-best-practices)